Marnie Stern catches up with us at the Garage

 Photo: Sarah Louise Renwick

-Read about Marnie Stern at the Garage here.
+Read our review of Marnie Stern at the Garage here.

-For further information about Marnie Stern and future events visit here.
+For further information and future events visit Marnie Stern’s website here.